UCI-GDIM31/class-activities-EW1028/README.md

 2. My game did not work at the first time that I tested it.
 I made two MadeGoal method, and I forgot when was I call.
 So, I deleted one MadeGoal method, and checked my code again.

+### W5
+Activity 1:
+What does transform.Translate() do in the unity?

+transform.Translate() moves a GameObject in a certain direction by changing its position.
+It uses vectors to decide how far and which dierction to move.
+For example, transform.Translate (Vector3.up * Time.detlaTime) moves the object upward over time.

 ## Open-Source Assets
 ### W1